Akvp/ZeroHour/readme.md

 This is an OpenGL demo showcasing many rasterizing techniques used in games such as

  - Phong Shading
- - Diffuse/Normal/Specular Texture Mapping (normal mapping not fully implemented)
+ - Diffuse/Specular Texture Mapping
  - Particle System using transform feedback
  - Terrain generated using heightmap
+ - Instancing
  - Multiple lighting techniques such as directional sun light, point light and spotlight

 ##(Ready to go)